YYINUS/DatabaseProject/README.md

       ORDER BY product_id;

-  * This page is interesting because it showcases dynamic query construction using     user-defined filters, while safely parameterizing SQL inputs to avoid injection      attacks.
+  * This page is interesting because it showcases the construction of dynamic queries using     user-defined filters, while safely parameterizing SQL inputs to avoid injection      attacks.
 It also illustrates how the web interface connects directly to backend      logic by translating user interactions into meaningful database operations.

 *- /cart --> Retrieving Session-Based Shopping Cart Contents*